2024 Full Reunion Weekend Schedule

 Practice the skills you learned in the morning clinic!
 Led by WUFO members.
 Rain or shine.

-FARLEY-LAMB FIELD, WESTON ATHLETIC COMPLEX3:30PM*
+FARLEY-LAMB FIELD, WESTON ATHLETIC COMPLEX

 Preview “BUILDING 6 PORTRAIT INTERIOR” with artist Barbara Ernst Prey ’79